nidongara/dress-me-up/README.md

 ## Installation

 Requires Maven to build the project.
-- Run "mvn install" at the root of the project.
+- Run "mvn install" at the root of the project to build the jar.
 - Run "mvn test" at the root to run the unit tests
-- Run "mvn package" at the root to build the executable jar.

 ## Usage

-After the executable jar is ready run the following command
+After the executable jar is ready run the following command inside the target folder
  - java -jar coding-exercise-0.0.1-SNAPSHOT.jar

+ or from main

+ - java -jar target/coding-exercise-0.0.1-SNAPSHOT.jar